php-dev-br/laravel-doc-pt-br/billing.md

     $paymentMethod = $user->findPaymentMethod($paymentMethodId);

-<a name="payment-method-presence"></a>
+<a name="check-for-a-payment-method"></a>

-### Payment Method Presence
+### Determining If A User Has A Payment Method

 To determine if a billable model has a default payment method attached to their account, invoke the `hasDefaultPaymentMethod` method:

     if ($user->hasDefaultPaymentMethod()) {
-        // ...
+        //
     }

 You may use the `hasPaymentMethod` method to determine if a billable model has at least one payment method attached to their account:

     if ($user->hasPaymentMethod()) {
-        // ...
+        //
     }

-This method will determine if the billable model has any payment method at all.
-To determine if a payment method of a specific type exists for the model, you may pass the `type` as an argument to the method:
+This method will determine if the billable model has payment methods of the `card` type.
+To determine if a payment method of another type exists for the model, you may pass the `type` as an argument to the method:

     if ($user->hasPaymentMethod('sepa_debit')) {
-        // ...
+        //
     }

 <a name="updating-the-default-payment-method"></a>

-### Updating the Default Payment Method
+### Updating The Default Payment Method

 The `updateDefaultPaymentMethod` method may be used to update a customer's default payment method information.
 This method accepts a Stripe payment method